yandex-cloud/docs/en/tracker/manager/workflow-status-edit.md

 {% endnote %}

-You can choose a set of available statuses for each individual workflow.
-These statuses can be assigned to issues under your workflow.
+You can configure a set of available statuses for each workflow.
+You can assign such statuses to the issues that your workflow is applied to.

 {% if audience == "external" %}